 “What I’m most proud of is… the change in culture… We’ve brought in a lot of people from outside of the organization who have added a lot of value in things like strategic revenue management and global sourcing and ecommerce, and a new chief marketing officer [Ivan Pollard, who came from Coca-Cola North America in July 2017, and is building a global marketing/media planning structure].
 And we’ve blended [them] with our internal talent,” Harmening stated recently in an interview.

-General Mills continues to invest in its e-commerce business, which currently accounts for 3% of sales, and could represent as much as 10% within five years.
+General Mills continues to invest in its e-commerce business, which could represent as much as 10% of its sales within five years.

 As for acquisitions, its multi-billion purchase of Blue Buffalo pet foods has been a hit with both e-commerce and the mass retail channels.

-GIS stock has rebounded nicely in 2019, up 33% year to date, including dividends.
-As it continues to transform its business, shareholders should see its stock move even higher.
+As it continues to transform its business, shareholders should see GIS stock move even higher.

 At the time of this writing Will Ashworth did not hold a position in any of the aforementioned securities.